shichidelotono/Scrapper/README.md

 # Running the applications

 Locate default.conf file in Scrapper.Runner solution folder.
-This is the configuration file to config webapi endpoint for local machine and docker
+This is the configuration file to config webapi endpoint for local machine or docker

 ## Local

 * Open Scrapper.Api solution in VS and run
-* Set webapi endpoing in default.conf
+* Set webapi endpoint in default.conf (~\Scrapper\Scrapper.Runner\Scrapper.Runner\default.conf)
 * Open Scrapper.Runner solution in VS and run

 or